-Welcome to the Emergency Veterinary Services of Fox Valley quick reference page for pet problems.
-Below is a list of common pet issues, instructions on handling the conditions, and when to bring your pet into Emergency Vet Services.
-If there are any questions, contact EVS to speak to someone on our medical staff who can better assist you.
-EVS services the areas of Aurora, Bartlett, Batavia, Burlington, Carol Stream, Elburn, Elgin, Geneva, Genoa, Hampshire, Hanover Park, Lily Lake, Maple Park, St. Charles, Streamwood, Sycamore, Virgil, Wayne, West Chicago, and Winfield.
+Below is a list of common pet problems, instructions on handling the conditions, and when to bring your pet in to see a veterinarian at Emergency Vet Services.
+If there are any questions, please call to speak with our medical staff who can better assist you.

 1. Vomiting

-If the pet vomits once, remove all food and water for 6 to 8 hours to give the stomach a rest.
-If pet vomiting continues, call the emergency vet to bring in the animal.
+If the pet vomits once, remove all food and water for 3 to 4 hours to give the stomach a rest.
+If vomiting continues, or if other symptoms develop, such as lethargy or diarrhea, call us for assistance.

 2. Diarrhea

-Allow the pet water only, no food, for a period of 6 to 8 hours.
+Allow the pet water only, no food, for a period of 3 to 4 hours.
 After this time period, offer a bland diet in small amounts.
-A bland diet includes foods like boiled rice or strained meat baby food.
-If the pet does not respond to this treatment or if the diarrhea worsens, call the emergency pet hospital to bring the animal in for treatment.
+A bland diet includes foods like boiled rice mixed with boiled chicken breast or strained meat baby food.
+If the pet does not respond to this treatment or if the diarrhea worsens, call us for assistance.

 3. Toenail Clipped Too Short & Bleeding

-To stop the bleeding, hold “Quick Stop” on the nail for ten minutes.
+To stop the bleeding, hold “Kwik Stop powder” on the nail for ten minutes.
 Wait until the ten minutes have elapsed to check if the bleeding has stopped, since checking during the ten minutes may reduce the effectiveness of the product.
-“Quick Stop” is available in pet stores, but if none is on hand, corn starch is a good substitute and is applied in the same manner.
+“Kwik Stop” is available in pet stores, but if none is on hand, corn starch is a good substitute and is applied in the same manner.
+If the bleeding persists, if the area is painful, or if the nail is broken yet still attached, call for assistance.

 4. Lameness or Holding Paw Up

 In the event a pet is holding their paw up off the ground, make the animal rest for a 1 hour period.
-If the lameness is still evident after an hour, bring the animal in to the emergency vet.
+If the lameness is still evident, if the pet is vocalizing, or if there is any swelling, call for assistance.

-Certain medications (Ibuprofen, Tylenol, Marijuana), foods (chocolate, garlic, onions, coffee beans, salt), plants, and other toxins like anti-freeze are extremely toxic to animals.
-Pet owners should call the emergency pet hospital immediately since treatment will vary depending on the product that was eaten.
+Certain medications (Ibuprofen, Tylenol, Carprofen, anti-anxiety medications, Marijuana), foods (chocolate, garlic, onions, coffee beans, salt, xylitol, moldy foods), rodenticides, plants, and other chemicals like anti-freeze are extremely toxic to animals.
+Please call us or the National Animal Poison Control Center (888-426-4435) immediately since treatment will vary depending on the product that was eaten.

 6. Allergic Reaction

 Allergic reactions can vary from swelling around the eyes, reddened skin and puffy lips to more serious reactions, such as vomiting, labored breathing and weakness.
-If you are concerned that your pet is having an allergic reaction, contact the emergency nearest you right away.
+If you are concerned that your pet is having an allergic reaction, call for assistance immediately.

 7. Skunk Sprayed Animal

-The best method for handling an animal that has been sprayed by a skunk is to give them a bath using a solution of baking soda, peroxide and liquid dish soap.
-Mix 1 quart of 3% hydrogen peroxide, ¼ cup of baking soda, and 1 teaspoon of strong liquid soap together and wash the animal with this solution.
+The best method for handling an animal that has been sprayed by a skunk is to give them a bath using a homemade deodorizing shampoo.
+Mix 1 quart of 3% hydrogen peroxide, ¼ cup of baking soda, and 1 teaspoon of liquid soap together and wash the animal with this solution.
+You will need to use the solution immediately (do not try to store any of it), rinse your pet thoroughly, and avoid getting the mixture in their eyes or mouth.

 8. Distended Abdomen

-For any swelling or visible increase in the size of an animal’s abdomen, call the emergency vet immediately.
+For any swelling or visible increase in the size of your pet’s abdomen, especially if you also observe pale gums, retching, drooling, or weakness, call for assistance immediately.

-The Emergency Veterinary Services of Fox Valley is dedicated to helping injured and sick pets.
-If your pet is experiencing an emergency that requires immediate attention, please do not hesitate to contact our practice right away.
+If your pet requires immediate attention, please do not hesitate to contact our practice right away.